sdcnku/micropython/docs/reference/speed_python.rst

 * Functions may have up to four arguments.
 * Default argument values are not permitted.
-* Floating point may be used but is not optimised.
+* Floating point may be used but is not optimized.

-Viper provides pointer types to assist the optimiser.
+Viper provides pointer types to assist the optimizer.
 These comprise

 * ``ptr`` Pointer to an object.
 * ``ptr8`` Points to a byte.